gusamarante/dsgepy/README.md

 # Drawbacks
 * slow performance due to the symbolic library

-# Colaboration
+# Contributing
-* Feature suggestion on the project page
+If you would like to contribute, plese check the contributing guidelines here.
+A list of suggestion for features is available on the projects page of this repository.

+# More Information and Help